-Example policy 1: MHA has established designated smoking areas at (INSERT LOCATION(S)).
+Example policy 1: MHA has established designated smoking areas.
 Residents using the designated smoking areas must extinguish all smoking materials and dispose of them safely in receptacles provided for that purpose.

 Example policy 2: MHA has not designated any smoking areas on MHA's property.
 Residents may not discard smoking products on the property.